icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [UrbanFootPrint](https://urbanfootprint.com/) - Web-based planning tool serving curated urban, environmental, and economic data to urban practitioners and equipping them with the analytic capabilities to plan and improve communities faster, better, and at lower cost.
 - [Remix](https://www.remix.com/) - A platform to empower cities to plan the best possible transportation system — from public transit to safer streets to ever-increasing new modes of mobility.
 Remix provides tools to edit & test GTFS, generate multimodal streets, and explore relevant data.
 - [Space Syntax](https://www.spacesyntax.net/software/) - Spatial & Network Analysis software is available to professional practitioners and academic researchers for commercial and non-commercial use.
+- [A/B Street](https://www.abstreet.org) - Edit streets and intersections, explore the effects through traffic simulation on all modes, and use the resulting visualizations to communicate a proposal.
+Apache licensed, runs anywhere with OpenStreetMap, and works on the web or as an offline download.

 ### Environmental and Climate Planning Tools and Platforms